maxwellito/tetrispad/README.md

 Single page app using the WebMIDI API to use the [Novation Launchpad](https://global.novationmusic.com/launch/launchpad-mini) as a screen for a Tetris.

-The interface is quite basic, the code even more.
-Some improvement will follow.

 ## Controls

 - `←`, `→`, `↓`: Move the current block